cquic-uofa/QuIC-B_packages/README.md

 # QuIC-B_packages

-A collection of useful MATLAN utilities for quantum simulation
+A collection of useful MATLAB utilities for quantum simulation

 gellmann.m contains a collection of code to handle generalized GellMann matrices